Dr. Daniel Jubert

 Director of Teaching, Learning, and Innovation

-Dr. Porsha Childs is from Silver Spring, Maryland and joined AISCT in March 2023.
-With over a decade of classroom experience, Dr. Childs has had the opportunity to work with a diverse group of students and student needs.
-In her program management work, she has designed, coordinated, and implemented more than a dozen co-curricular and experiential learning programs, and has used institutional data to drive curriculum and programmatic changes.
+Director of Teaching, Learning, and Innovation Dr. Porsha Childs is originally from Silver Spring, Maryland, but moved to South Africa from Madagascar.
+She joined AISCT in March 2023.
+With degrees in psychology, education, and linguistics, she most recently studied at Columbia and the University of Maryland.
+Porsha has over a decade of classroom experience, working with a diverse group of students and student needs.
+In her program management work, she has designed, coordinated, and implemented more than a dozen co-curricular and experiential learning programs and has used institutional data to drive curriculum and programmatic changes.

 She is joined at AISCT by her husband and two children.